To ease the last one, you will have to make adequate wedding video pricing decisions.

 Wedding Videography Pricing Depends on the Length of the Film

-Putting together a five-minute wedding video isn’t the same as working on a 30-minute film.
+Putting together a five-minute wedding video isn’t the same as working on a 30-minute film or a multiple day shoot.

-The second product will necessitate more footage, more hours committed to post-production, editing and enhancement.
+The second product will necessitate more footage and hours committed to post-production.

 Some videographers do not factor in film length when calculating prices.
 Rather, they base the decision on the number of crew members needed and the duration of the shoot.
 It’s really up to you to find out which strategy is going to give you a better and more rational pricing policy.

-While clients don’t necessarily have to know about this one, you will have to think about the cost of equipment acquisition when putting together price tags on your wedding video packages.
+While clients don’t necessarily have to know about this one, you will have to think about the cost of equipment acquisition (if needed) when putting together price tags on your wedding video packages.

 More expensive videography gear will usually have an impact on the quality of the outcome.
 Thus, it’s normal to charge more for a wedding video that has been created through the use of high quality, professional equipment.

-If you’re just getting started with your wedding videography studio establishment, you may be eager to reduce expenditure and acquire solely basic equipment.
+If you’re just getting started with your wedding video business, you may be eager to reduce expenditure and acquire solely basic equipment.

 Such an approach will reduce the upfront costs but it’s not necessarily the best one.